ansys/pydpf-post/docs/source/index.rst

 PyDPF-Post is based on DPF, whose data framework localizes loading and postprocessing on the DPF server, enabling rapid postprocessing workflows because they are written in C and FORTRAN.
-Because DPF-Post presents results in a Pythonic manner, you can rapidly develop simple or complex postprocessing scripts.
+Because PyDPF-Post presents results in a Pythonic manner, you can rapidly develop simple or complex postprocessing scripts.